shakacode/react_on_rails/README.md

    caching.

 # Key Tips
 1. See sample app in `spec/dummy` for how to set this up.
+See note below on ensuring you **DO NOT RUN `rails s` and instead     run `foreman start`.
 2. The file used for server rendering is hard coded as `generated/server.js` (assets/javascripts/generated/server.js).
 3. If you're only doing client rendering, you still *MUST* create an empty version of this file.
 This